-10. Notes Payable
+11. Notes Payable

-MHIC has borrowed \$6,000,000 from Bank of America at 3% which also represents a pass-through receivable due from the LLC in connection with an accelerated plan of redemption for \$8,000,000 of Bank of America's investment in the LLC.
+MHIC has borrowed \$6,000,000 from Bank of America which also represents a passthrough receivable due from the LLC in connection with an accelerated plan of redemption for \$8,000,000 of Bank of America's investment in the LLC.
 The proceeds have been used by the LLC, to provide loans for the development of affordable housing in targeted areas.
 The loan bears interest at a fixed rate of 3% and quarterly payments of interest only are due until the loan matures on October 15, 2016.
-At December 31, 2013 and 2012, the outstanding principal due was \$4,500,000 and \$5,250,000, respectively.
+At December 31, 2014 and 2013, the outstanding principal due was zero and \$4,500,000, respectively.